-To study the statistics of Poincaré recurrence of mammalian DNA sequences we use the enormous database [15] considering a DNA sequence as a very long trajectory in the space of four nucleobases A, G, C, T. Similar to [16], a walk along the DNA sequence length, marked as an effective time t, is described by a discrete variable u(t) which takes values "+" for A, G of purine domain and "-" for C, T of pyrimidine domain (AG-CT).
-The differential distribution of Poincaré recurrences $p_1(t)$ is given by a relative number of segments of fixed sign of length t while the integrated distribution P(t) gives the relative number of recurrences with times larger than t.
-The probabilities of domains AG and CT are close to 0.5 for HS and mammalian sequences.
-Thus the recurrences for both domains are very close to each other so that we show one average distribution P(t) for AG-CT corresponding to recurrences or crossings of line u = 0.
-A similar situation takes place for AC and GT domains so that we show for them one average distribution P(t)for AC-GT.
-For domains AT and CG the probabilities are approximately 0.6 and 0.4 and here we show separately recurrence probability P(t) for AT and CG domains.
+To study the statistics of the Poincaré recurrence of mammalian DNA sequences we use the enormous database [15] considering a DNA sequence as a very long trajectory in the space of four nucleobases A, G, C, T. Similar to [16], a walk along the DNA sequence length, marked as an effective time t, is described by a discrete variable u(t) which takes values "+" for A, G of purine domain and "-" for C, T of pyrimidine domain (AG-CT).
+The differential distribution of Poincaré recurrences $p_1(t)$ is given by a relative number of segments of a fixed sign of length t while the integrated distribution P(t)gives the relative number of recurrences with times larger than t.
+The probabilities of domains AG and CT are close to 0.5 for the HS and mammalian sequences.
+Thus the recurrences for both domains are very close to each other so that we show one average distribution P(t) for AG-CT corresponding to the recurrences or crossings of the line u = 0.
+A similar situation takes place for AC and GT domains so that we show for them one average distribution P(t) for AC-GT.
+For domains AT and CG the probabilities are approximately 0.6 and 0.4 and here we show separately the recurrence probability P(t) for AT and CG domains.
 For Poincaré recurrences P(t) of HS sequences these four cases are shown in Fig. 1 (left panel).
-In average we find an algebraic decay $P(t) \sim 1/t^{\beta}$ with $\beta \approx 4$.
-A formal fit for AG-CT data at t > 10 gives $\beta = 3.68 \pm 0.02$ but there are visible large scale oscillations with a certain similarity to those seeing in dynamical maps [5, 7, 9].
+On average we find an algebraic decay $P(t) \sim 1/t^{\beta}$ with $\beta \approx 4$.
+A formal fit for AG-CT data at t > 10 gives $\beta = 3.68 \pm 0.02$, but there are visible large-scale oscillations with a certain similarity to those seeing in dynamical maps [5,7,9].
 The dependence $P(t) = 2^{-t}$ for a random sequence describes AG-CT and AC-GT data only on short times t < 5 while for larger times algebraic behavior becomes dominant.
-We note that P(t) is a positively defined quantity and thus it is statistically very stable: the sequences of size Lwell reproduce the initial part of P(t) almost up to values $\sim 1/L$ as it is shown in Fig. 1 (bottom left panel), where L varies in a large interval of $10^5 \le L \le 1.5 \cdot 10^{10}$ bp.